BadeJoey/Yelp_Analyser/README.md

 <br/>
 ![French Price](https://github.com/BadeJoey/Yelp_Analyser/blob/master/Images/french_price.JPG)

-### Which specific category get's the most reviews?
+### Which specific category gets the most reviews?
 Using what we know about the relation of reviews and price, we should see that Steakhouses and French come out on top and fast food as last.
 Checking our Graph, it is exactly how we expect.
 We should critically question if Steakhouses and French Cuisine, which are very popular, are not the driver of the correlation between reviews and price range since these two kinds of food are inherently more expensive.
 <br/>
 <br/>